Eyra-is/Eyra/DEVELOPER.md

 * You can see an example of converting data from another database/format to Eyra format in [`Backend/scripts/convert_to_eyra_database/malromur`](https://github.com/Eyra-is/Eyra/tree/master/Backend/scripts/convert_to_eyra_database/malromur).

-* In order to collect data from people born before 2015, you need to change [`Frontend/da-webapp/src/json/speaker-info-format.json`](https://github.com/Eyra-is/Eyra/tree/master/Frontend/da-webapp/src/json/speaker-info-format.json).
+* In order to collect data from people born before 2015, you need to change [`Frontend/da-webapp/src/json/speaker-info-format.json`](https://github.com/cadia-lvl/Eyra/tree/master/Frontend/da-webapp/src/json/speaker-info-format.json).
 Then `grunt deploy` from within the Frontend/da-webapp folder.

+* The max prompt length before the scrollbar comes into play is approximately 84 characters.

 ### Maintaining code